damyco/grav-learn/pages/08.advanced/05.multisite-setup/docs.md

 [/prism]

 !!!!
-Please be aware that a this very early stage you neither have access to the configuration nor to the URI instance and thus any call to a non-initialized class might end in a freeze of the system, in unexpected errors or in (complete) data loss.
+Please be aware that at this very early stage you neither have access to the configuration nor to the URI instance and thus any call to a non-initialized class might end in a freeze of the system, in unexpected errors or in (complete) data loss.

 #### Streams